jessepav/lacygoill-wiki-backup/fzf.md

 our generic MWE, so that we don't have to bisect it again and again after each bug.

-In the  end, it would  be nice if  we had some generic  MWE from which  we could quickly find another MWE for a  (N)Vim bug related to the popup/floating window, and triggered by an fzf command.
+In the  end, it would  be nice if  we had some generic  MWE from which  we could quickly find another MWE for a Vim bug related to the popup/floating window, and triggered by an fzf command.

 ---